Rufus King International High School: Athletics

 All of Rufus King High School's athletic teams participate in the Milwaukee City Conference and WIAA Division I.

 The school has won five Wisconsin state boys' basketball championships.
 The boys' basketball team achieved a #17 national ranking by USA Today in 2003 and #22 in 2004.
 The basketball team has received a 69.97 national power ranking by Sports Power.
 In 2012, both the girls basketball and boys basketball teams went to the state Division 1 basketball finals, though both were unsuccessful.

-Rufus King's traditional rival is Riverside University High School.
+Rufus King's traditional rivals are Riverside University High School and Ronald Wilson Reagan College Preparatory High School.
 It is also part of a three-way rivalry with Washington High School and Vincent High School in boys' basketball.
 These schools have accounted for 14 of the last 23 Division 1 boys' basketball championships in Wisconsin.

 RKIHS won a state championship in boys' cross country in 1942.